 Ranked #3 in California for overall value, we would have expected this university's excellent academic programs to command a greater price.
 For graduates who want to carry on after earning a bachelor's degree, University of California - Los Angeles has grad programs available.
 Look at all of University of California - Los Angeles' rankings to learn more.

 It is hard to beat University of North Carolina at Chapel Hill if you wish to study History.
 Soon after graduation, History students typically make around $43,741 in the first five years of their career.
 University of North Carolina at Chapel Hill is among the largest schools in North Carolina.

 There is a graduate program available for students who are interested.
-About 50.0% of UNC Chapel Hill applicants submit their SAT scores, which average about 1,325.
+University of North Carolina at Chapel Hill encourages interaction between students and their teachers, as evidenced by its 13:1 student-to-faculty ratio.
 Ever wish schools were graded with a report card?
 Now they are.
 Have a look at University of North Carolina at Chapel Hill's scorecard.

 Any student pursuing a degree in History has to check out The University of Texas at Austin.
 History majors from The University of Texas at Austin receive an earnings boost of about 26.6% above the typical income of History graduates.
 The University of Texas at Austin is among the largest schools in Texas.